kawu/hhu-dl-materials-2019/universal-pos-deps/notes/yield.md

 print("after:", model.training)
 ```

-This can lead to an unexpected behavior/bugs, so it is probably best to avoid
+This can lead to unexpected behavior/bugs, so it is probably best to avoid
 combining yield with `eval_on`.
 This suggests that `with torch.no_grad` used
-in our code is not perfectly safe either, since `yield` is used within the
+[in our code](https://github.com/kawu/hhu-dl-materials/blob/bf83a277a522ab6100f4feaf8aafdac789dfa1ff/universal-pos-deps/tagger.py#L204) is not perfectly safe either, since `yield` is used within the
 corresponding syntactic block.
 Theoretically, `yield` could cause a kind of a
 leakage: the gradient-calculating machinery could be turned off outside of the
 `with` block.
 This suggests that we should rewrite the tagging method to move